People

 Alexey Minaev, BS in Biochemistry, University of Wisconsin-Madison, 2020, currently: PPD.

-Shannon K. Walsh, PhD in Comparative Biomedical Sciences, University of Wisconsin-Madison, 2020, currently: law school at Loyola.
+Shannon K. Walsh, PhD in Comparative Biomedical Sciences, University of Wisconsin-Madison, 2020, currently: Congressional Liaison and Life Scientist, US Environmental Protection Agency (EPA).

-Guebum Han, PhD in Mechanical Engineering, University of Wisconsin-Madison, 2019, currently: post-doc at University of Minnesota.
+Guebum Han, PhD in Mechanical Engineering, University of Wisconsin-Madison, 2019, currently: Structural Analyst (Mechanical Engineer), Intel Corporation.

 Jin Wook Hwang, M.S. in Biomedical Engineering, University of Wisconsin-Madison, 2019, currently: asset management.